Tooth Extraction In Houston | Tooth Removal Cost 2022

-iSmile Specialists is one of the top-rated Providers in Houston for wisdom teeth and regular teeth extractions.
-Your initial consultation will only be $50 dollars.
+iSmile Specialists is one of the top-rated Providers in Houston for wisdom teeth and regular teeth extractions services.
+Your initial consultation will only be $50 dollars at this dental clinic.
 Call us today to schedule at 281-447-6453.
 Our Prosthodontist has over 10 years of experience!

 What Is A Dental Extraction?